Towards Real-time Multimodal Contextual Assistants

 Wearable AI is one of the most exciting and challenging frontiers in computer vision and AI today.
 Yet progress has been hampered by a lack of large-scale, realistic benchmarks that reflect the complexity of real-world egocentric experiences — long-duration video, proactive AI interactions, and multi-turn conversations.
 This grand challenge is designed to close that gap: to catalyze the community around concrete, measurable tasks and to reward reproducible, open-sourced breakthroughs.

 In addition to general research paper submissions, our workshop features three specific grand challenge tasks.
 A total of $21,000 in cash prizes will be awarded to winners with reproducible, open-sourced results.
-90% of the data is released as train+dev, with 10% kept hidden for evaluation.
+The dev set is released as part of the challenge for the participants to iterate on their system.
+The test set (equal volume) is kept hidden for evaluation.

 Given a long egocentric video and user requests, predict proactive engagements (e.g., step-by-step instructions, object finding) at appropriate moments to maximize utility while minimizing disruption.